aws-samples/eks-workshop-v2/website/docs/automation/controlplanes/ack/provision-resources.md

 sidebar_position: 5
 ---

 By default the catalog component in the sample application uses a MySQL database running as a pod in the EKS cluster.
-In this lab we'll provision an Amazon RDS database for our application using Kubernetes custom resources to specify the desired configuration required by the workload.
+In this lab, we'll provision an Amazon RDS database for our application using Kubernetes custom resources to specify the desired configuration required by the workload.

 ![ACK reconciler concept](./assets/ack-desired-current.jpg)